De Havilland Puss Moth: Record breaking flights

 During the early 1930s, DH.80s were used for a number of record breaking flights.
 In early 1931, Nevill Vintcent made the first flight from England to Ceylon in G-AAXJ.
 On 25 May 1931 Capt James Douglas Mail flew in his Puss Moth G–ABIU named Baby Tank from Croydon to Bulawayo, taking 8 days according to his logbook via Pisa to Rome then on to north Africa and down the east coast, arriving 8 days later.
 Total flying time was 73hrs 50mins.

 In July and August 1931 Amy Johnson made an eight-day flight with her co-pilot, Jack Humphreys, to Moscow and Tokyo in G-AAZV, named Jason II, completing the leg to Moscow in one day.

-Late in 1931, the Australian Bert Hinkler piloted the Canadian-built CF-APK on a series of important flights including New York City to Jamaica, Jamaica to Venezuela, and a 22-hour, west-east crossing of the South Atlantic, only the second solo transatlantic crossing.
+Late in 1931, the Australian Bert Hinkler piloted the Canadian-built CF-APK on a series of important flights including New York City to Jamaica, Jamaica to Venezuela, and a 22-hour, west–east crossing of the South Atlantic, only the second solo transatlantic crossing.

 In November 1931, 19-year-old Peggy Salaman set out in G-ABEH named Good Hope, to beat the record for the flight from London to Cape Town.
 With Gordon Store, her co-pilot and navigator, she arrived in Cape Town at 5.40 a.m. beating the previous record set up by Glen Kidston by more than one day.

-Jim Mollison, in Puss Moth G-ABXY, The Heart's Content, completed the first solo east-west Atlantic crossing in August 1932, from Portmarnock Strand near Dublin to New Brunswick, Canada, and the first east-west crossing of the South Atlantic from Lympne Aerodrome to Natal, Brazil in February 1933.
+Jim Mollison, in Puss Moth G-ABXY, The Heart's Content, completed the first solo east-west Atlantic crossing in August 1932, from Portmarnock Strand near Dublin to New Brunswick, Canada, and the first east–west crossing of the South Atlantic from Lympne Aerodrome to Natal, Brazil in February 1933.
 His wife, Amy Johnson, made record flights between England and Cape Town using G-ACAB, Desert Cloud in 1932.
 C. J. Melrose flew VH-UQO, named My Hildegarde in the 1934 MacRobertson Air Race.
 They finished overall seventh and second on handicap in a time of 10 days 16 hours.

 In 1933, a Puss Moth was used as the reconnaissance plane in the Houston–Mount Everest flight expedition, though the recording-breaking flight over Mount Everest was performed by different aircraft types.

+In 1934, Australian pilot Jimmy Melrose flew DH80A Puss Moth VH-UQO and christened My Hildergarde to England just after his 21st birthday to compete in the 1934 MacRobertson Air Race, reaching Croydon in a record 8 days, 9 hours.
+He finished the race in sixth place in 10 days, 16 hours, earning second on handicap.
+He was the youngest, and only solo, flier to complete the course.